cynthianekesa/Misala-App/README.md

 [REPO](https://github.com/cynthianekesa/Misala-App.git)

 ### Plant identification model
-- 26 classes with 6535 images already split into 81% train, 11% validate, and 8% test data taken in different lighting and weather conditions, while putting into consideration both healthy and diseased plant parts for a non-biased model
+- 26 classes with 6535 images already split into 81% train, 11% validate, and 8% test data taken in different lighting and weather conditions, while taking into consideration both healthy and diseased plant parts for a non-biased model

-- Overview of initial metrics, sizes and aspect ratios of the images in the dataset
+- Overview of initial metrics, sizes, and aspect ratios of the images in the dataset

 ![image](https://github.com/user-attachments/assets/1c6d4801-4312-489a-88bd-45cda61691fa)